OpenNMS/opennms-pagerduty-plugin/PAGERDUTY.md

 # PagerDuty + OpenNMS Integration Benefits

+OpenNMS is a scalable and highly configurable network management platform with comprehensive fault, performance, and traffic monitoring.
+Integrate OpenNMS with PagerDuty to

-* Notify on-call responsders based on alarms triggered in OpenNMS
+* Notify on-call responders based on alarms triggered in OpenNMS
 * Customize which alarms are forwarded to PagerDuty using flexible expressions
-* Incidents and acknowledgemenet are synchronized accross both OpenNMS and PagerDuty as they update
+* Synchronize incidents and acknowledgemenet across both OpenNMS and PagerDuty as they update

 # How it Works

 PagerDuty integration for OpenNMS is available as an [OpenNMS Integration API](https://github.com/OpenNMS/opennms-integration-api) plugin.
-When loaded the plugin listens for changes to alarms and forwards these to PagerDuty using the [Events API v2](https://developer.pagerduty.com/docs/events-api-v2/overview/).
+When loaded, the plugin listens for changes to alarms and forwards these to PagerDuty using the [Events API v2](https://developer.pagerduty.com/docs/events-api-v2/overview/).
 The plugin also supports handling webhooks issued by changes to the alerts in PagerDuty, which can be used for bi-direction synchronization.

 # Requirements